LinkedIn Kudos are plural or singular?

 Only connected profiles can give LinkedIn Kudos to each other.
 You can’t give kudos to someone who you are not connected to.
 For example, after watching an online live stream or a presentation at a conference, you won’t be able to give Kudos unless you send a connections request and the recipient accepts it.
 Then you will be able to give Kudos because you are connected.

 How to give Kudos on LinkedIn to a single person?

-Giving Kudos is only possible using LinkedIn’s iOS mobile app at the time of writing this article, but it’s coming to Android and Desktop too.
+Giving Kudos on LinkedIn is very simple, the function is available on Mobile (iOS and Android) and on Desktop computers as well.
 Here is a step-by-step guide how to give LinkedIn Kudos to someone.
-On the mobile app visit your connection’s profile and under the „More…” drop-down menu, you can find the „Give Kudos” option.
+Visit your connection’s profile and under the „More…” drop-down menu, you can find the „Give Kudos” option.
 Then select what kind of Kudos do you want to give from the available 10, and fill the Kudos card with information.
 It’s quick and simple!

 How to give LinkedIn Kudos to a group of people?

 - Open your LinkedIn app on iOS or Android and tap on the share box at the top of your feed.

 - Tap on the ribbon icon on the bottom, to set your post type to kudos.